Program & Portfolio

 Special benefits for New Jersey residents

-- Contributions into a Franklin Templeton 529 College Savings Plan of up to $10,000 per year, for taxpayers with gross income of $200,000 or less, are eligible for a New Jersey state tax deduction.1 Remember, anyone can fund a 529 plan -- parents, grandparents, or other friends and relatives who are New Jersey taxpayers may also be eligible.
+- Contributions into a Franklin Templeton 529 College Savings Plan of up to $20,000 per year, for taxpayers with gross income of $200,000 or less, are eligible for a New Jersey state tax deduction.1

 - Matching Grant Program of up to $750 for new beneficiaries.2

-- The NJBEST Scholarship provides a tax-free scholarship worth up to $6,000 to New Jersey beneficiaries of a Franklin Templeton 529 College Savings Plan.3
+- The NJBEST Scholarship provides a tax-free scholarship worth up to $6,000 to beneficiaries of a Franklin Templeton 529 College Savings Plan.
+3

 And investing in Franklin Templeton 529 College Savings Plan still won't interfere with New Jersey Financial Aid.